verdaux/BookNotes/Phrases/Impressors 17.md

 - [ ] That's an interesting way to look at it.
 - [ ] That must've been such a big moment for you.
 - [ ] What do you love the most about it?
+- [ ] Do you smile like this for everyone or is it just me?